TrenchBoot/TrenchBoot.github.io/docs/dev-docs/CONTRIBUTING.md

 - A quick summary and/or background
 - For bug reports include:
-  - Steps to reproduce for bugs
+    + Steps to reproduce for bugs
         - Be specific!
         - Give sample code if you can.
-  - What you expected would happen
+    + What you expected would happen
-  - What actually happens
+    + What actually happens
-  - Notes (possibly including why you think this might be happening, or stuff you tried that didn't work)
+    + Notes (possibly including why you think this might be happening, or stuff you tried that didn't work)
 - For feature requests include:
-  - An outline of how the feature would work
+    + An outline of how the feature would work
-  - Any dependecies the feature would require
+    + Any dependencies the feature would require
-  - The benefit the feature will provide
+    + The benefit the feature will provide

 ### Coding Style